Reliable Fine-Grained Evaluation of Natural Language Math Proofs: A Systematic Study of Evaluator Designs

 \paragraph{Instruction style under \CtxBoth{} should match the backbone.} With context fixed at \CtxBoth{}, instruction choice modulates the calibration-ranking trade-off (\autoref{tab:instr_ctxboth_final}).
 The strongest backbone (\textsc{o3}) attains the best overall accuracy and near-zero \text{bias} with the more flexible \textsc{Norm} prompt, whereas mid-tier models (e.g., \textsc{Gemini}, \textsc{o4-mini}) benefit from the more prescriptive \textsc{Strict} prompt.
 This pattern suggests that stronger models can reliably and flexibly apply the marking scheme (e.g., mapping alternative derivations to equivalent checkpoints), while mid-tier models require more prescriptive guidance to reduce over-crediting and variance.

-\paragraph{Per-generator results.} A natural question that can arise is the potential bias when evaluators assess outputs generated by their own models: are they more accurate because of familiarity, or less so because they overestimate their own generations?
-To investigate this, we evaluate three single-pass evaluators, each using the same reference solutions and marking scheme, on per-generator splits, i.e., response sets grouped by their source generator (\textsc{R1}, \textsc{Gemini}, \textsc{o3}).
-The results in Table~\ref{tab:per_generator_mae} are mixed.
-On one hand, the strongest evaluator remains consistent across all generators: the \textsc{o3}-based evaluator performs best across all of them.
-On the other hand, each evaluator exhibits its highest MAE on outputs produced by its own model family, indicating a tendency toward within-generator underperformance.
-Per-generator significance tests and additional breakdowns are provided in \S\ref{app:additional_results}.
+\paragraph{Per-generator results.} A natural question that can arise is the potential bias when evaluators assess outputs generated by their own models.
+To investigate this, we evaluate three single-pass evaluators, each using the same reference solutions and marking scheme, on per-generator splits, i.e., response sets grouped by their generators (\textsc{R1}, \textsc{Gemini}, \textsc{o3}).
+The results in~\autoref{tab:per_generator_mae} are mixed.
+On one hand, the strongest evaluator remains consistent across all generators: the \textsc{o3}-based evaluator.
+On the other hand, each evaluator exhibits its highest MAE on outputs produced by its own model family, indicating a tendency toward within-generator underperformance. \textsc{Gemini} and \textsc{R1} exhibit a tendency to overscore their own responses, a bias not observed in the \textsc{o3} evaluator.

 \begin{AIbox}{Summary} We observe effect sizes ordered as \emph{backbone}~$\gg$~\emph{context}~$\gg$~\emph{instruction}.
 Consequently, the recommended configuration is: employ the strongest available backbone; include a marking scheme by default and align the rigidity of the instruction with the model’s capacity. \end{AIbox}